Chase-Lee-ui/Chase-Lee-ui.github.io/essays/Design-Patterns.md

 that perform their work in the form of code, we will create a site that a user can navigate, and the site that we and other users will see will be the piece of art.
 An MVC cycle is a good way for a site to navigate through different sections of a porject as it works in a methodical way.

+## My Purposes for Design Patterns
+Design patterns are very useful in that they are a good model for accessing, publishing and editing data, it gives a simple intro into how databases are accessed in a simple website project.
+The use of design patterns are also useful in group projects in establishing a procedure that will be used across the website, that way there is less communication needed but a better general understanding is made.